ifben/task2ntfy/README.md

 # task2ntfy

-task2ntfy exists for an extremely small amount of people, who happen to use [taskwarrior](https://taskwarrior.org/) for task management, but who might appreciate notifications of upcoming pending tasks, but who also think [ntfy.sh](https://ntfy.sh/) is cool.
+`task2ntfy` exists for an extremely small amount of people, who happen to use [taskwarrior](https://taskwarrior.org/) for task management, who might appreciate notifications of upcoming pending tasks, and who also think [ntfy.sh](https://ntfy.sh/) is cool.
 If you fit that description, you might find this extremely specific application useful.

-To use task2ntfy, you must first either create a subscription on ntfy.sh to send notifications to or have a subscription setup on your own locally hosted version of ntfy.
+To use `task2ntfy`, you must first either create a subscription on [ntfy.sh](https://ntfy.sh/) to send notifications to or have a subscription setup on your own locally hosted version of `ntfy`.
 If you are self-hosting, you'll need to set a path with `--base-url` or `-b`, which defaults to `https://ntfy.sh/` if unset.

 ## Installation